Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 • 850 is the message type for a purchase order

-• 810 is the output type for an invoice
+• 810 is the message type for an invoice

-• 856 is the message type for a shipping notification.
+• 856 is the message type for a shipping notice

-Simply put: The standard is the language, the message type is the subject of the document.
+Put simply: the standard is the language – the message type is the subject of the document.

 Where is EDI used in companies?